 3.1 Motion tracking experiment

 In this experiment (Figure 3A), we recorded a mouse running on a spherical treadmill for 10 minutes.
 Motion data was acquired at 20 Hz concomitantly with digital outputs that can be used to trigger individual image frame capture from a sCMOS camera.
 To measure locomotion from awake head fixed mice, we used the Teensy interface to record from two ADNS-9800 motion sensors (Figures 1A and 2A).
-We calculated the velocity of the mouse, which averaged 2.16 + 4.46 cm/s over the 10 minute period (mean + std, n=12000 time points) with a maximum velocity of 35.9 cm/s, in general agreement with velocities reported for head-fixed mice running on a spherical treadmill (Dombeck et al., 2007).
+We calculated the velocity of the mouse, which averaged 2.16 + 4.46 cm/s over the 10 minute period (mean + std, n=12000 time points) with a maximum velocity of 35.9 cm/s (Figure 3B), in general agreement with velocities reported for head-fixed mice running on a spherical treadmill (Dombeck et al., 2007).

 To characterize the temporal precision of the Teensy interface, we measured the timing of the Teensy digital output, and compared it to the theoretical 20 Hz signal using a linear model.
-We found that digital outputs have a near-perfect linear relationship with the theoretical signal (Figure 3B).
-However, we noted a 28.9 µs per second positive drift, resulting in an actual frequency of 19.999 Hz instead of 20.000 Hz (Figure 3Bii and 3Biii).
+We found that digital outputs have a near-perfect linear relationship with the theoretical signal (Figure 3C).
+However, we noted a 28.9 µs per second positive drift, resulting in an actual frequency of 19.999 Hz instead of 20.000 Hz (Figure 3Cii and 3Ciii).
 To further examine whether this small timing drift depends upon the frequency of data acquisition or the timing of the digital outputs, we performed 5 minute long recording sessions without a live mouse at 20, 50, and 100 Hz, and a 0.5ms long digital pulse designed to trigger image capture from the camera.
 We found that the actual frequencies were 19.999, 49.999, and 99.997 Hz, respectively.
 These all correspond to an approximately 30 µs delay per second, suggesting that the timing drift is independent of the data acquisition rate and may reflect the processor timing of the Teensy microcontroller.
 However, because motion sensor data are monitored with respect to the Teensy’s timing, the animal’s locomotion data readings remain precisely aligned to the time when image frame capture occurs.